This article is a collaboration between Heike Mertins, author of “Grief is…” and Linda Stuart, creator of memorable ceremonies.

 Intentionally setting aside time to be with friends and family and take part in a shared activity is a good place to start.
 It’s not essential to have access to technology to be part of one of these “coming togethers.”
 The simple act of participating in the same activities as others in your community at the same time can create a shared experience.
 It’s somewhat like when we discover a friend has been to the same restaurant or seen the same movie that we have.
 We were not physically there together but we both had an experience that connects us.
 This is, of course a gross oversimplification, but perhaps also a simple way to explain it.
 In other words, there are many ways for us to connect with others and to feel connected to others.
 Creating non-physical shared experiences are simply another way for us to connect and hopefully also heal.

 It’s not essential to have to have access to new technologies to create a “coming together.”
 The telephone and mail are still effective means of inviting others to take part.

 If you are fortunate enough to live with others, an additional layer of richness can be added by sharing memories of the departed.
 For those on their own, the act of setting time aside to remember and/or journal is in itself an act of honouring lost loved ones.
 As with all creative projects, there are no rules.
 We encourage you to mix, match and tweak our ideas to create your own memorable moments.

 Create a Themed Event

 - An afternoon with Ernie: spend the afternoon indulging in Ernie’s favourite pastimes.

 - Everyone wears a tie: Joe was known for his fabulous ties.

-- Tiara Tuesday: Sally was a princess her right (sparkly too!)
+- Tiara Tuesday: Sally was a princess in her own right (sparkly too!)